MichaJan/MovieProject/README.txt

 webbrowser
 re
 ------------------------------------------------------------
-How to run the programme
+How to run the program

 Requires Python version 2.X to be installed.
 If you do not have Python please visit: https://www.python.org/downloads/ and follow the instructions.

-Provided that you do have python
+Provided that you do have Python
-1. open a command line in the same working directory as your MovieProject files are and type in : python entertaining_center.py
+1. Open a command line in the same working directory as your MovieProject files are

+2. Type in : python entertaining_center.py

+The file which creates the website is called entertaining_center.py, this one needs to be executed and ran.

+Contact:
-For any questions please contact me on: mikael.janek@gmail.com
+For any questions please contact me on: mikael.janek@gmail.com	- e-mail
+@mikael.janek - twitter